-1.14 Definitions:

-- Safeguarding: Promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care, promoting mental and physical health and development, and taking action to enable all children to have the best outcomes. - Child Protection: Refers to the processes undertaken to protect children who have been identified as suffering or being at risk of suffering significant harm. - Staff: Refers to all those adults working for or on behalf of the College, full time or part time, temporary or permanent including supply staff, in either a paid or voluntary capacity including governors and contractors. - Child: Includes everyone under the age of 18 and any vulnerable adult aged 18 and over. - Parent: Refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, guardians and adoptive parents.
+- 1.11 Definitions: - Safeguarding: Promoting the welfare of children refers to the process of protecting children from maltreatment, abuse including peer-on-peer abuse, sexual violence and sexual harassment, preventing the impairment of health or development, ensuring that children grow up in circumstances consistent with the provision of safe and effective care, promoting mental and physical health and development, and taking action to enable all children to have the best outcomes. - Child Protection: Refers to the processes undertaken to protect children who have beenidentified as suffering or being at risk of suffering significant harm. - Staff: Refers to all those adults working for or on behalf of the College, full time or part time, temporary or permanent including supply staff, in either a paid or voluntary capacity including governors and contractors. - Child: Includes everyone under the age of 18 and any vulnerable adult aged 18 and over. - Parent: Refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers, guardians and adoptive parents.